How To Draw A Radius Around A Google Maps Location

 - You can not only draw one circle, you can draw several circles on the map.

 - The site allows you to change the radius value.

 - It supports different units, for example miles, nautical miles, kilometers, metres, feet, inches, yards and a few other units.

 - You can enable a terrain mode for the standard map and you can disable the map labels when using the satellite map.

-- Adding a radius is simply done with a left-click, and removable with a right-click.
+- A radius is simply added with a left-click, and removable with a right-click.